A region in the southern Caucasus that until 2023 was an Armenian enclave inside the territory of Azerbaijan

 The earlier war only ended in a ceasefire in 1994, finally putting a stop to several years of increasingly bloody fighting – with Armenia de facto the "winner", and Karabakh "free" and "independent".
 This status, however, has never been official and the international community and especially the UN

 still regard the region an integral part of the territory of Azerbaijan

-acts as the main mediator ... ironically, as it had been heavily involved militarily on both sides.
+acted as the main mediator ... ironically, as it had been heavily involved militarily on both sides in the early 1990s.
 And the "Minsk Group" was established by the international organization OSCE

 to work for a lasting resolution of the conflict.
 However, a true resolution seems about as far away as one for the never-ending conflict in the Middle East over Palestine